kensiprell/ktorio.github.io/quickstart/quickstart/docker.md

 ```
 {: .compact}

-You can check this [full example](https://github.com/ktorio/ktor-samples/tree/master/deployment/docker) at the ktor-samples repository.
+You can check this [full example](https://github.com/ktorio/ktor-samples/tree/master/deployment/docker) in the ktor-samples repository.
 {: .note }

-### Prepare Docker image
+### Prepare the Docker Image

 In the root folder of your project create a file named `Dockerfile` with the following contents: